 Thorneycroft Spar-Torpedo Boat

 These vessels were developed in the 1870s for defensive purposes.
 These narrow, steam powered craft carried a crew of 7-8 men and initially were equipped with a long wooded spar that had at its end an explosive device with a contact detonator.
 In theory, the small craft would rush under the guns of a battleship and sink it with the device and then retreat to safety.
 With the development of torpedoes, the spar was discarded in favour of the new weapon.
-In the 1880s, New Zealand took delivery of four of these craft one of which, No. 170 and named Waitemata, was housed in a boat shed at Winsor Reserve.
+In the 1880s, New Zealand took delivery of four of these craft one of which, No. 170 and named Waitemata, was housed in a boat shed at Windsor Reserve.
 These craft were never used in anger and Waitemata was taken out of service in 1902.

-By this time however, the Russian threat which had been the initial reason for its establishment had receded.
+However, by this time the Russian threat which had been the initial reason for its establishment had receded.
 The defeat of the Russian Fleet by the Japanese in Russo-Japanese War made the system obsolete along with the gun positions located at North Head and Bastion Point.
 In 1907 decision was made to abandon the minefield and it was removed and the equipment progressively disposed of until the 1930s.
 The base then became an ammunition store, drill hall, and general store.
 In 1958 the site was officially handed over to the Royal New Zealand Navy and has remained part of the Defence holdings to the present.
 It is one of the most intact examples of a nineteenth century mining establishment in New Zealand and possibly in the southern hemisphere.

 The shipwright’s shop was added to the site post-1945 and was used for the training of apprentices in the trade of ship’s carpenter (shipwright).
 The loading store was built during the 1880s and was where the mines were connected to the mooring cable and were armed.
 Once the mines were armed and connected to the cable, the trolleys the mines rested on ran parallel tracks like railway lines to transport the mines from the connecting room to the coast and then by mooring cable out into the harbour thus creating a Boom “Gate” which was then patrolled by the Spar Torpedo boat.
 A mine cable store was built to contain almost 6km of submarine cable for the mines but it couldn’t be used until a boat was purchased to lay it in 1902.
 A new floor was poured in 1920s.
 The mine store was constructed in 1897.
 In this building the mines would be kept before they were to be deployed.
 While the mines were unarmed while in they were stored in this building, the walls were constructed to be over 18” thick to contain any explosions.
 In addition, a casemate was carved out of the cliff wall next to the store for testing mines and with primer pits.
 The last of the mines and guncotton used for explosive were disposed of in 1930s.
 The test pits were built between 1897 and 1902 as the mining depot was completed.
 They were used to test the mines to make sure that the firing system worked before the mines were deployed into the harbour.